Your ready to spend time at the beach. Gotta make some

 Expense.
 Beach gear rentals can be pricey.
 Shop it.

-Order.
+Order early.
 When it’s busy, it is busy for everyone.
-At the public accesses, even the rental services maneuvering between themselves.
-Folks
+At the public accesses, some of the rental services are maneuvering between themselves.
+It can be confusing.
+Be patient.

 Rules and regulations.
 I’ve been in Walton County for 15 years and cannot keep track of the rules with any